vanaur/CFT/CFT (en)/main.typ

   <==> space.quad & markrect(T^mu_(space.en mu) = 0, padding: #.25em) space.
 $

 In other words, under conformal symmetries, the energy-momentum tensor has zero trace.
 This is a fact specific to conformal field theories: every CFT has a zero trace energy-momentum tensor!
 In a conformal field theory, the fact that the energy-momentum tensor has zero trace reflects the invariance of the system under expansions.
-Concretely, this means that the dynamics of the system does not involve any dimensional parameter that would fi x a particular scale, which is at the heart of conformal invariance.
+Concretely, this means that the dynamics of the system does not involve any dimensional parameter that would fix a particular scale, which is at the heart of conformal invariance.

 The other symmetry transformations (rotation, dilation and special conformal) can also be associated with a current by a similar procedure, however we will not go into the details of the calculations because this is not very useful for the following and it is a work which is not specific to conformal field theory.